Free shipping $100 or more on Hair Extensions, Women's Apparel, Jewelry & Fragrances

 Perfume, Eau de Parfum, Eau de Toilette & Colognes....

-Shopping for fragrances can be very overwhelming at times.
+Retail shopping for fragrances can be very overwhelming at times.
 Especially when it comes to top notes, middle notes, bottom notes, and different classes of scents.

-With many different fragrances available in Perfume, Eau de Parfum, Eau de toilette, and Cologne form.
+With many different beauty fragrances available in Perfume, Eau de Parfum, Eau de toilette, and Cologne form.
 The differentiating factor of these is the concentration of aromatic compounds in a solvent.
 Which is, how much fragrance is in the formula’s composition.

 The more perfume concentrate it contains, the longer the scent will last on your skin, and of course the more expensive the product will be.
 We will breakdown these categories, so you will have a better understanding.